‘This is our future’: Fairfax tests region’s first self-driving shuttle for public transit

 If it detects an obstacle, even at a distance, she said, it will begin slowing down.
 If the obstacle doesn’t clear as the shuttle gets closer, the vehicle makes a smooth stop.
 If something jumps in front of it, the shuttle makes an emergency stop.

-In late February, NHTSA suspended passenger operations on all 16 EasyMile autonomous shuttles in the United States after a passenger fell aboard one that was part of a pilot program in Columbus.
+In late February, the National Highway Traffic Safety Administration suspended passenger operations on all 16 EasyMile autonomous shuttles in the United States after a passenger fell aboard one that was part of a pilot program in Columbus.
 The shuttle made an emergency stop.

-NHTSA in May ruled that passenger operations could resume after additional safety enhancements were made, including corrective actions to increase awareness that sudden stops can happen, more signage and audio announcements and retrofitting the vehicles with seat belts.
+NHTSA ruled in May that passenger operations could resume after additional safety enhancements were made, including corrective actions to increase awareness that sudden stops can happen, more signage and audio announcements, and retrofitting the vehicles with seat belts.
 EasyMile said it has since made changes and resumed operations.

 Dominion Energy, which owns the EZ10 being deployed in Fairfax, said it is confident in the safety of the vehicle and the company.